 - Identifying the training needs of those involved in the pilot

-- The supporting processes and documentation required to support your competency framework implementation.
+- The supporting processes and documentation required to implement your competency framework.

 - The Benefits of an Integrated Framework to Performance Management